-- Apart from explaining the project costs in the adequate detail (usually around half/one page of explanatory text page for the main cost items, plus the budget table), this section is also suitable to present detailled information on the team composition and expertise, including the expertise requirements for Post Docs and PhD students that will be hired for the project. - We also recommend to present relevant information on the host institution/research environment here, to support the message of "the right project and team in the right place". - The time plan/overview on timing of key intermediate goals is typically either presented at the end of section b) methodology or in section c) resources
+- Apart from explaining the project costs in the adequate detail (usually around half to one page of explanatory text page for the main cost items, plus the budget table), this section is also suitable to present detailled information on the team composition and expertise, including the expertise requirements for the Post Docs and PhD students that will be hired for the project.
+No names of team members are required at this stage, and we suggest to state that the positions will be internationally advertised, e.g. via the Euraxess portal. - We also recommend to present relevant information on the host institution/research environment here, to support the message of "the right project and team in the right place". - The time plan/overview on timing of key intermediate goals is typically either presented at the end of section b) methodology or in section c) resources